-The Sikes Adobe, built around 1870, is a City of San Diego historic site.
+The restored Sikes Adobe (originally built around 1870, and mostly destroyed in 2007 by the Witch Creek Fire) is a City of San Diego historic site.
 It contains a museum which is open every Sunday.
 Also on Sundays, the farmstead is where the North San Diego Certified Farmers Market is held.

 As I walked around Sikes Adobe, I happened upon some interpretive signs which explain the history of the farmstead.
 I took photos if you’re interested.
 Click those sign images and they will expand for easy reading.

 People had very different lives long ago in California.
 Fresh air, hard work, quiet hours, simple pleasures.
 And wild, untrod paths.
 I believe I would have loved that life.